-The Process of Coming to Love
+The Process of Coming to Unconditional Love

-For months I had been delving into understanding unconditional love, something of which I had determined I knew little…neither in giving nor receiving.
+For months I had been delving into understanding unconditional love, something of which I had determined I knew little of…neither in giving nor receiving.
 My long-time spiritual mentor had given me a number of reading and study assignments, and practical suggestions on how to apply it to my relationship with my wife at the time.

 It had been a particularly difficult process, mostly because it was so embarrassing that an adult male could not love his wife without conditions being placed upon her.
 And yet, it was seeing that stark truth that had caused this important commitment to learning about unconditional love.

 The breakthrough came in an instant, perhaps the result of cumulative effort and willingness.
 My wife and I had a difficult conversation, and I heard myself say, “You can leave me.
 You can divorce me.
 You can hate me.
 I will love you regardless.”

 What made this more than a dramatic gesture was the feeling.
 It was true.
 It was amazing.
 And as much as I’d like to give myself credit, it would be much more accurate to say the ability fell upon me.